 Supervised Machine Learning with Python (Course VI)

-Linear regression is one of the simplest and fundamental regression algorithms.
-It models the linear relationship between a dependent variable, , and one or more independent variables, , using a straight line.
+Simple Linear Regression is one of the simplest and fundamental regression algorithms.
+A linear regression models the linear relationship between a dependent variable, , and one or more independent variables, , using a straight line.

 In linear regression, the value of can be calculated by multiplying each input variable by a constant and adding them all together.
 Mathematically, the relationship between the dependent variable, , and the independent variable(s), , can be represented as,